Penalty Points Insurance Guide

 Most people often believe that they don’t need to inform their insurance provider about the penalty since they have already paid for the policy.
 However, it’s important to understand that you are liable for informing your insurance provider about penalty points you have received upon policy renewal.

-In addition, some insurance providers also have a clause that requires policyholders to regarding any new convictions or penalty points they receive.
+In addition, some insurance providers also have a clause that requires policyholders to notify them regarding any new convictions or penalty points they receive.
 In either case, it’s better to keep your insurance provider updated.
 If you fail to update your insurance carrier, any future claims you make can be rejected, and your policy may be terminated.

 As mentioned, premium increases resulting from penalty points depend on the severity of the event, which led to you receiving the points.
 Three points can stay on your driving record for four years.
 Three penalty points can generally lead to a 5% to 10% increase in insurance premiums.
-If you have received penalty points, you should inform your insurance carrier, as failure to do may lead to the rejection of future claims or policy termination.
+If you have received penalty points, you should inform your insurance carrier, as failure to do so may lead to the rejection of future claims or policy termination.

 When it comes to the impact of penalty points on insurance premiums, it’s important that it can vary from one provider to the other.
 Different insurance providers have different risk tolerance, which in turn determines the premium rates they charge.